18kimn/imf_loans/content/text/paper/asia-crisis.md

 companies made foreigners cautious.
 Short-term loans that had previously been supplied to Korean banks began to stop being rolled over.
-When Thailand declared on July 2nd, 1997 that it would float the baht, foreigners began to panic.
-Perhaps the largest cause for alarm came on July 15th, when Kia Motors declared bankruptcy and control was handed to a government-formed bankruptcy protection committee.
-Kia was the eighth-largest _chaebol_ in Korea and much larger than any of the preceding bankrupt groups,
+When Thailand declared on July 2nd, 1997 that it would float the baht, foreigners began to panic, and the value of the baht dropped twenty percent overnight.
+It became clear that a crisis was at hand and precipitous losses would soon emerge unless investors took action.
+Perhaps the loudest alarm for Korea came on July 15th, when Kia Motors declared bankruptcy and control was handed to a government-formed bankruptcy protection committee.
+Kia was the eighth-largest _chaebol_ in Korea and much larger than any of the preceding bankrupt groups, and its fall was especially worrying with the context of Thailand floating the baht.

-The fall of Hanbo, Sammi, Jinro, and Kia stand out not because they were triggered by the foreign capital crisis escalating in Thailand, nor that their fall was triggered by a corrupt corporate practice, but because they were not rescued as they had been in the four decades prior.
+The fall of Hanbo, Sammi, Jinro, and Kia stand out not because they were triggered by the foreign capital crisis escalating in Thailand, nor that they were triggered by a corrupt corporate practice, but because they were not rescued as they had been in the four decades prior.
 Kang Kyong Shik stated this bluntly in response to the fall of Sammi, saying that "the government is no longer able or willing to rescue poorly managed, bankrupt companies with taxpayer's money."
 Even in the leadup to the crisis, the massive debts incurred by Sammi, Hanbo, and Kia especially occurred not because of a macroeconomic problem but because the steel industry as a whole had been producing more than ever before, and thus previous giants in steel had to sell steel for lower.
 In the conclusive words of Robert Feenstra, Gary Hamilton, and Eun Mie Lim, "[r]ather than regarding these events as a _failure_ of the capital market, we could instead view them as an initially _successful_ attempt to separate corporate and political control, by allowing bankrupt groups to work with creditors with the government coming in as a last resort."

 But international observers took the opposite view.
 "Crony capitalism" appeared to have taken its toll, and rather than